taowis/ClauseKit/README.md

 # 🧠 ClauseKit

-**ClauseKit** is an AI-powered assistant that intelligently summarizes **residential tenancy agreements** into structured, multilingual legal overviews.
+**ClauseKit** is an AI-powered assistant that intelligently summarizes **legal agreements** into structured, multilingual legal overviews.

 ---